nirajp82/Ansible/03_05_ansible_lint.md

       state: present
 ```

 The fix replaces the `shell` module with the `yum` module to install the Apache package.
 This is a better practice, because the `yum` module is designed specifically for installing packages on RHEL systems.
+The state: present option in Ansible modules will ensure that the package is installed and its latest version.

+For example, if the Apache web server package is already installed, but there is a newer version available in the repository, the yum module will upgrade the package to the newer version.

 **Another example:**